YuriiRudenko/ruby_test/README.md

+This repository contains a small project, which manipulates albums and photos.

 1. Fork the repository.
 2. Implement requested functionality.
 3. Create a pull request IN YOUR OWN REPOSITORY with a completed task.